hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

 ---

 ## Key Results
-This study’s results capture the performance of various inpainting techniques for reconstructing missing or corrupted regions in lung CT images.
+This study’s results capture the performance of the compared image imputation techniques for reconstructing missing regions in lung CT images.
 Through quantitative and qualitative analyses, the study assessed each model's effectiveness in reconstructing essential tissue characteristics and handling complex structural and textural challenges.
-The sections below provide a comparative perspective on each model’s effectiveness, as well as insights into their strengths and limitations across varied reconstruction scenarios.

 - ### Qualitative Results
 Although these conclusions have not yet been medically validated, the qualitative analysis offers insights into the realism and coherence of the reconstructions, particularly concerning the characteristics of the missing data, as shown in Figure 8, 9 and 10.